apache/linkis/linkis-dist/helm/README.md

 ...
 ```

-You can access service of LDH in the kubernetes cluster with the endpoint `ldh.ldh.svc.cluster.local`, for example, access hdfs from your pod:
+You can access services of LDH in the kubernetes cluster with the endpoint `ldh.ldh.svc.cluster.local`, for example, access hdfs from your pod:

 ```shell
 [root@sample-pod /]# hdfs dfs -ls hdfs://ldh.ldh.svc.cluster.local:9000/